Crate & Barrel: Growth

 In 1968, the Segals opened their second store in the Plaza del Lago shopping center in suburban Wilmette, Illinois, and third in Oak Brook, Illinois in 1971.
 Its first store outside the Chicago area opened in Chestnut Hill, Massachusetts in 1977.
 In 1979, it opened its second Cambridge, Massachusetts, store in the building designed for the recently closed Design Research, which they had so admired; that store closed in 2009.

 By 1985, the chain had grown to 17 stores, and has continued to grow.
 In March 1995, it opened its first New York location (its 59th location), in Manhattan.
-After selling a majority stake to German mail order company the Otto Group in 1998, the company had financing to increase its rate of expansion.
-Otto became the sole owner in 2011.
+After selling a majority stake to German mail order company the Otto Group in 1998, Otto became the sole owner in 2011.
 By 2002, it had grown to approximately 100 locations, and over 135 locations by late 2004.

 Crate & Barrel's flagship store, located in Chicago on Michigan Avenue in the "Magnificent Mile", closed in January 2018.
 The building became the world's largest Starbucks coffee roastery and retail space.
 Today, there are 93 Crate & Barrel Stores in the United States and Canada, including 10 outlets.

 In 2019, Crate & Barrel partnered with the Cornerstone Restaurant Group to open The Table at Crate, a full-service restaurant at the Crate & Barrel Oak Brook store in Oakbrook, IL.
 It also acquired Hudson Grace, a boutique home décor, entertaining and gift brand based in San Francisco.
 Crate and Barrel plans to grow the Hudson Grace brand through retail expansion into niche markets and an invigorated online presence to engage new and existing customers across channels.